 Ongoing work: Create cohorts, compare, A/B test, improve

 Beyond this workflow, you should always be using Amplitude to explore your product and user data further.
 Create cohorts in various charts and compare how those different groups of users are engaging with your product.
-Are they taking different flows in Pathfinder?
-Are they converting more quickly in Funnels?
+Are they taking different flows in their user journeys?
+Are they converting more quickly in funnels?